-The composition plan provides for the division of the assets into "core" and "non-core" with the transfer of the non-core assets to a separate unit managed by a proxy and to be used to satisfy the unsecured creditors.
-This division also affects Astaldi Concessioni, as described earlier74.
+The composition plan provides for the division of the assets into "core" and "non-core" with the transfer of the non-core assets to a separate unit managed by a proxy and to be used to satisfy the unsecured creditors (the "separate unit").
+This division also affects Astaldi Concessioni, as described earlier.

 The group introduced an asset disposal plan for its assets under concession some years ago, which also covers the O&M business.
 This plan provides for, inter alia, the steady disinvestment from certain concessions, usually after the construction stage.
-Significant progress was made in 2016 and 2017 and the plan was included in the composition plan75, with more progress made in 2018.
-The key steps undertaken in 2018 are described below.
+Significant progress was made in 2016 and 2017 and the plan was included in the composition plan, with more progress made in 2018 and 2019.
+The key steps undertaken in 2019 are described below.